sebastianvitterso/blackbird/README.md

 Clone the repository into the project folder.  `git clone https://gitlab.stud.idi.ntnu.no/programvareutvikling-v19/gruppe-58.git`
 Download maven from apache's website. https://maven.apache.org/
 Download and install all required dependencies with maven. `mvn install`
-To compile and run the application we recommend the command `mvn clean compile exec:java`.
+To compile and run the application: `mvn clean compile exec:java`
+To run unit-tests: `mvn clean test`

 ## Release History